edk2-docs/edk-ii-package-maintainer-guidelines/chapter1.md

 * GUIDs
     * Removal of a GUID Declaration (including the header file)
     * Modifying a data structure in a GUID's header file by removing, reordering or changing a data type
+    * An API is removed or modified in a non-backward compatible way
 * PROTOCOLs
     * Removal of a Protocol Declaration (including the header file)
     * Modifying a data structure in a Protocol's header file by removing, reordering or changing a data type
+    * An API is removed or modified in a non-backward compatible way
 * PPIs
     * Removal of a PPI Declaration (including the header file)
-    * Modifying a data structure in a PPI's header file by removing, reordering or changing a data type *PCDs
+    * Modifying a data structure in a PPI's header file by removing, reordering or changing a data type
+    * An API is removed or modified in a non-backward compatible way
+* PCDs
     * Removal of a PCD Declaration
-    * Redefinition of a PCD's Access Method (changing a FixedAtBuild PCD to a FeatureFlag PCD)
+    * Deleting of a PCD's Access Method (changing a FixedAtBuild PCD to a FeatureFlag PCD)
     * Changing the Token Number, Datum Type or TokenSpaceGuidCName in a PCD entry.
 *Modules
     * Modules Removed from a Package (Library Class Instances and other modules)